harvard-dce/zoom-recording-ingester/README.md

 ##### `invoke stack.deploy`

-Does the following:

-1. Packages each function and uploads the zip files to your s3 code bucket
-2. Builds all of the AWS resources as part of a CloudFormation stack using the AWS CDK tool
-3. Releases an initial version "1" of each Lambda function
+Execute the initial deploy or apply changes to an existing CloudFormation stack.

 **Notes**:

-* When running this command you will be presented with a confirmation prompt to approve some of provisioning operations or changes, typical those realted to security and/or permissions
+* When running this command for a stack for the first time you will be presented with a confirmation prompt to approve some of provisioning operations or changes, typical those realted to security and/or permissions
 * The output from this command can be a bit verbose.
 You will see real-time updates from Cloudformation as resource creation is initiated and completed.

-Use `stack.update` to modify an existing stack.

 ##### `invoke stack.status`